osaario/react-declarative-state/README.md

 ### Drop-In Asynchronous

-Values can be of synchronous or asynchronous it makes no difference.
-You will get a progress and asyncType injected to children renderer where you can see what the progress (`Progressing, Error, Idle`) state and type (`Create, Remove, Update, Load`) are.
+Values can be of synchronous or asynchronous nature, it makes no difference.
+You will get a progress and asyncType injected to children renderer from where you can see what the progress (`Progressing, Error, Idle`) state and type (`Create, Remove, Update, Load`) are.

 ```JSX
 import { Variable, Form, Async } from "declarative-components"